 - Reduces paper costs saving your facility money.

 This is just a general list of benefits that come from an EMR System.
-To learn more about electronic medical records, check out this slide show.

 Identity Theft and Electronic Medical Records

 Medical identity theft has, in fact, risen over the past few years.
 One reason behind the trend is simply due to money.
 Though estimates vary, medical records can grab up to ten times more than a credit card number can on the black market.

 Furthermore, consider that a single health record not only contains a patient’s medical history, it also contains personal information like their social security number, credit card information, address, and much more.
 That’s easy picking for a thief – instead of going through multiple sources to find each piece of information, they can find all the data they need in one medical file.

 Unfortunately, cases of medical identity theft are a common occurrence.
 Thieves can pretend to be you and use your information to receive medical treatment at your expense.
 Or instead of using your name and social security number for their own treatment, a thief may use your illness to gain benefits from false medical claims.

 Luckily, HIPAA regulations and the OCR, the government agency that investigate HIPAA breaches, are out there to protect the patient’s privacy.
 Here are two examples of some the work HIPAA and the OCR are doing to protect the patient: